Make Your Course Accessible

 What is Accessible Math?

 Accessible math is mathematical content that can be understood and navigated by everyone, especially those who use assistive technologies (AT) like screen readers and braille displays.
 The key is to convey the meaning and structure of the math, not just its visual appearance.
 A fully accessible equation is more than a static image; it is a structured data set that AT can interpret.
-This structured data set allows users to move freely through the equation, navigating from a numerator to a denominator, exploring subscripts, or jumping between different sides of an equal sign on an equation, for instance.
+This structured data set allows users to move freely through the equation, navigating from a numerator to a denominator, exploring subscripts, or jumping between different sides of an equal sign in an equation, for instance.

-MathML and UnicodeMath
+MathML and OMML

 MathML (Mathematical Markup Language) is an XML-based format that explicitly defines the logical structure of an equation.
 It uses tags like <mfrac> for a fraction or <msup> for a superscript, providing a clear blueprint for AT to read and interpret the math.